bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_3.rst

 .. _first_steps_3:

-First steps 3: adding legends, text, and annotations
+First steps 3: Adding legends, text, and annotations
 ====================================================

 In the :ref:`previous first steps guide <first_steps_2>`, you generated